Shop now & save up to 80% on medication

 When agencies evaluate benefit–risk, they weigh the condition being treated against the severity of potential harms.
 Weight management is important, but it is not the same as treating an immediately life-threatening illness.
 That context lowers tolerance for risks like heart attack or stroke when safer alternatives exist or when benefits are modest and variable.

-In addition, real-world use often differs from trial conditions.
+In addition, real-world use often differs from clinical trials.
 People may have unrecognized heart disease, take multiple medications, or use products longer than studied.
 Regulators account for that uncertainty.
 If a drug shows increased serious events in a studied high-risk group, it can be hard to justify continued availability for a broad population.

 For a general framework on heart-related risk categories and related conditions, see Cardiovascular Disease for an information overview and common risk terms.